All caps

 Studies have been conducted on the readability and legibility of all caps text.
 Scientific testing from the 20th century onward has generally indicated that all caps text is less legible and readable than lower-case text.
 In addition, switching to all caps may make text appear hectoring and obnoxious for cultural reasons, since all-capitals is often used in transcribed speech to indicate that the speaker is shouting.
-All-caps text is common in comic books, as well as on older teleprinter and radio transmission systems, which often do not indicate letter case at all.
+All caps text is common in comic books, as well as on older teleprinter and radio transmission systems, which often do not indicate letter case at all.

 In professional documents, a commonly preferred alternative to all caps text is the use of small caps to emphasise key names or acronyms (for example, Text in Small Caps), or the use of italics or (more rarely) bold.
-In addition, if all caps must be used it is customary to slightly widen the spacing between the letters, by around 10 per cent of the point height.
+In addition, if all caps must be used it is customary to slightly widen the spacing between the letters, by around 10 percent of the point height.
 This practice is known as tracking or letterspacing.
 Some digital fonts contain alternative spacing metrics for this purpose.

 Association with shouting or yelling

-Messages typed completely in capital letters are often equated on social media to shouting and other impolite or argumentative behaviors.
+Messages completely in capital letters are often equated on social media to shouting and other impolite or argumentative behaviors.
 This became a mainstream interpretation with the advent of networked computers, from the 1980s onward.
 However, a similar interpretation was already evidenced by written sources that predated the computing era, in some cases by at least a century, and the textual display of shouting or emphasis was still not a settled matter by 1984.
 The following sources may be relevant to the history of all caps: